nrolls/url-chrome-extension/README.md

 2. Open the extensions management screen of Chrome (or Chromium browser)
 3. Enable "Developer Mode" in the upper right corner
 4. Select "Load unpacked"
-5. Selec the folder where the extension is saved
+5. Select the folder where the extension is saved

+Happy browsing!
+Updates to come:
+- The ability to remove a single URL, in addition to "Delete All"